American Basketball Association draft: 1973 ABA draft

 For this year's draft, they would forgo the regular draft format that was held in the previous two years (at least) and instead hold a special circumstances draft, a senior draft, an undergraduate draft, and a supplementary draft that would go from January to May of that year.
 More specifically, the special circumstances draft would be held on January 15 (with the Denver Rockets having the #1 pick from that specific draft due to them having the worst record in the ABA during that period of time), while both the senior draft and undergraduate draft were both held back-to-back on April 25 (one day after the 1973 NBA draft started) and the only supplementary draft the ABA ever did was held on May 18 (thirteen days after the 1973 NBA draft concluded), with the San Diego Conquistadors expansion franchise acquiring the #1 picks in the other drafts (or at least, likely acquired the #1 pick in the supplementary draft alongside the other drafts) due to them having the worst record in the ABA by the end of their inaugural season.
 For each draft, Mike Bantom of St. Joseph's University by the Denver Rockets, Bo Lamar of the University of Southwestern Louisiana (now University of Louisiana at Lafayette), Bill Walton of UCLA, and Larry Moore of the University of Texas in Arlington by the San Diego Conquistadors for the rest of the guys were all considered the #1 picks of each respective draft that year, with Lamar being considered the official #1 pick of the 1973 ABA draft by historic draft pundits and Walton officially considered the #101 pick of the draft day he was selected in by comparison.
 The special circumstances draft would be notable for not just the selection of George Gervin (who got drafted by the Virginia Squires from the unrelated Pontiac Chaparrals team in the originally named Continental Basketball Association after being expelled from Eastern Michigan University in his sophomore year), but also for it being the last ever draft that the Dallas Chaparrals franchise would officially participate in.
-Once the 1972–73 regular season period for the ABA ended, the Chaparrals would move from Dallas to San Antonio to initially become the San Antonio Gunslingers for at least the April drafts, if not the May draft as well, before ultimately becoming the San Antonio Spurs for good by the start of the 1973–74 ABA season (and remaining that way to this day, to the point where records have the team retroactively being listed as the Spurs when drafting under their San Antonio name for 1973), tying the league's record of stability for least amount of teams to move around or relocate/rebrand themselves from one season to the next.
+Once the 1972–73 regular season period for the ABA ended, the Chaparrals would move from Dallas to San Antonio to initially become the San Antonio Gunslingers for at least the April drafts, if not the May draft as well, before ultimately becoming the San Antonio Spurs for good by the start of the 1973–74 ABA season (and remaining that way to this day, to the point where records have the team retroactively being listed as the Spurs when drafting under their San Antonio name for 1973), tying the league's record of stability for fewest number of teams to move around or relocate/rebrand themselves from one season to the next.